gvwilson/thirdbit/src/fiction/still-book/index.md

 "Ah, um, yes."
 The innocent, teasing tone he had used with the square-faced puppet had vanished.
 Instead, he seemed to be blushing out loud.
 "Well.
 I do some real books too.
-Histories, novels, um, fishing---do you like fishing?
+Histories, novels, um, fishing—do you like fishing?
 No, me neither, but some of the books are just splendid."

 Still smiled.
 "I'm not actually looking for any books right now," she said.
 "I just wanted to give you this."
 She handed him the half-empty cup of oil.
 "I think it's gone cold.
-And I spilled some when your---when the book---"
+And I spilled some when your—when the book—"

 "Oh, that's all right, that's fine," Attic said hastily.
 He took the cup of oil from her and slurped it.
 "I don't like it as hot as most,